clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

   added there tightens inference automatically (`nil?` already does: a nil-checked param is not inferred).
 - The `{:infer ..}` entries enlarge cached `:arities` slightly.
+- Memoizing the lazy resolutions (ret tags, inferred args) was tried and
+  dropped: -5% time and -6% alloc on a synthetic 5000-call-site hot fn, noise on metabase.
+Chains are a few map lookups deep, there is little to save.
+  Revisit only if a real profile shows resolution.

+## Future work

+- Destructured params: `(defn foo [{:keys [a]}] (inc a))` can infer a map param spec `{:op :keys :opt {:a :number}}`.
+The pieces mostly exist:
+  `lint-map!` checks such specs at call sites and `extract-bindings` already feeds `:keys-spec` into `:args` for the CLJ-2961 required-keys work.
+New
+  part: collect destructured key bindings into param-infer with a [param-idx key] path and merge constraints into the keys spec.
+Start with `:opt` plus a type.
+An unconditional use also proves the key required (missing means nil and a crash), so promoting to `:req` is a candidate second step.
+Direct keyword constraints only at first, no deferred entries inside map specs.